thoni56/c-xrefactory/doc/adr/0002-store-reference-data-in-text-files-with-encoding.md

-# Where to store reference data in an effective and compact format
+---
+title: "2.
+Store Reference Data in Text Files with compacting encoding"
+---

-* Status: Current
+* Status: accepted
 * Deciders: probably Marián and others
 * Date: somewhen in c-xrefactory early history

+# Where to store reference data in an effective and compact format

 ## Y-Statement